 Georgetown opens the spring season at the William & Mary Invitational, which will be held from March 25-27 at the Kingsmill Resort in Williamsburg, Va.

-The Georgetown University men's golf team finished sixth overall at the Temple Invitational at...
+The Georgetown University men's golf team finished fifth overall after the final round concluded ...

-The Georgetown University men's golf team is tied for second place overall in the 14-team field...
+The Georgetown University men's golf team is tied for second overall at the 2015 BIG EAST Men's...

 DOWNLOAD SCHEDULE: Add to calendar